-With more InsurTechs reaching the market, protected cell companies can be seen as platforms to experiment, incubate or launch new technology-driven business models.
-These are exciting times with our financial services community merging with the tech start-up community to shape the future of this new sector.
+With more Insurtechs reaching the market, protected cell companies can be seen as platforms to experiment, incubate or launch new technology-driven business models.
+These are exciting times with the financial services community merging with the tech start-up community to shape the future of this new sector.

-Malta is quickly becoming a blockchain hub with government strongly promoting the country as “Blockchain Island”, considered to be the first world jurisdiction to provide legal certainty to this space.
-It has legislated the creation of a Digital Innovation Authority, which can also provide voluntary certification of such technology, and established a regulatory environment for virtual financial assets.
+Malta is quickly becoming a blockchain hub with government strongly promoting the country as “Blockchain Island”, considered to be the world’s first jurisdiction to provide legal certainty to this space.
+It established a Digital Innovation Authority, which can also provide voluntary certification of such technology, and a regulatory environment for virtual financial assets.

-As Malta is the only full EU member state with cell legislation, and with it quickly becoming recognised as a DLT hub, we are perfectly positioned to enable new innovative technology insurance start-ups or captives to thrive.
+As Malta is the only full EU member state with cell legislation, and with it quickly becoming recognised as a DLT hub, it is perfectly positioned to enable new innovative technology insurance start-ups or captives to thrive.

 With the increasing purchasing power of digital natives, more insurance is being purchased directly online.
 With full access to the EU single market, cells based in Malta are ideal digital insurers.

 Cells targeting consumer business are a growing niche for Atlas PCC with its origins, expertise and risk appetite as an insurer.
 Atlas traces its almost 100-year history to family businesses representing well-known British and French insurance companies.
 These merged to form one of the major local insurers in Malta, which later became the first direct insurer to convert to a PCC in the European Union, and the first licensed PCC in Malta.